kambrium/dssg/README.md

 For maximum flexibility, each project can be based on multiple templates.

-Moreover, content may be written in [Markdown](https://en.wikipedia.org/wiki/Markdown "Markdown") or pure HTML.
+Content may be written in both [Markdown](https://en.wikipedia.org/wiki/Markdown "Markdown") or pure HTML.

 How does it work?
 -----------------
 DSSG creates HTML pages out of [TOML](https://github.com/toml-lang/toml "TOML") files.
 Each TOML file represents one HTML page and consists of as many key-value pairs as you want.

-The key-value pairs contain both, metadata and the actual page content.
+The key-value pairs contain both metadata and the actual page content.
 There can be multiple key-value pairs with page content.
 If a key in your TOML file ends with `_md`, DSSG expects Markdown as value.
 DSSG will turn the Markdown into HTML.

 Templates are written in the [Mustache template language](https://mustache.github.io/ "Mustache template language").
 DSSG substitues each variable in the template with its equivalent from the TOML file.